 The Chic Chef: Basic Salmon, Roasted Brussels Sprouts, and Mashed Cauliflower Hey girls!
 It’s a new week, and I’m here with three more awesome recipes to add to your repertoire.
 After the last few weeks of heavy, sugary, and buttery holiday treats, I’m craving something lighter, and well, more New Year’s Resolution-friendly.
+This week, we’re cooking heart-healthy and nutritious salmon, as well as Brussels sprouts and mashed cauliflower.
 Salmon is loaded with omega-3s and oodles of good fats – the kind that flushes out bad cholesterol and gives you shiny hair and clear skin.
+This recipe for Brussels sprouts is insanely easy, and mashed cauliflower makes an excellent starchy substitute for mashed potatoes.
 Sure, the sprouts are seasoned with a dash of sugar and the cauliflower calls for some creamy fats, but personally, I see nothing wrong with adding a small amount of decadent ingredients to otherwise healthy items.
-As always, leave a comment and tell us what you think of these recipes, and any tweaks or secrets that you’ve learned while making dishes similar to these.
 Let’s get cooking!
-Basic Salmon Adapted from the Pioneer Woman What You’ll Need A salmon filet (usually 1 lb lasts me 3-4 meals, depending on how hungry I am!)
-How to Make It That’s right, do it – just walk away!
-Moist, flakey, and perfect.
+Basic Salmon Adapted from the Pioneer Woman What You’ll Need How to Make It That’s right, do it – just walk away!
+How to Make Them

 The Chic Chef: Better-Than-Fried Roasted Chicken, Baby Potatoes, and Beet and Goat Cheese Salad Photo Credit: ELLE Hey girls!
 It’s a new week and a new year, and I’ve got three more easy and delicious recipes to add to your repertoire.
+This week, we’re making crispy-skinned roast chicken thighs, easy roasted baby potatoes, and a simple yet sophisticated beet and goat cheese salad.
 If you’re a Pinterest-a-holic like me, you’re bound to have come across at least 10 different chicken recipes that claim to be “better than fried.”
+While nothing can quite replace the crunchy skin and moist meat of an awesome piece of country friend chicken, I’ll be bold enough to say that this method comes pretty darn close.
 Baby yellow potatoes have a naturally sweet and buttery taste to them, so roasting them up with just a little salt and pepper is all you really need to do to make them great.
 Balance out the savory chicken and hearty potatoes with a green salad, spiked with beets and goat cheese.
 Let’s get right to it!
-Crispy Roasted Chicken Thighs I wouldn’t exactly call this recipe a light or low fat dish, but it does taste amazing and is a heck of a lot easier to make than deep-friend chicken.
-What You’ll Need How to Make It You read that correctly, I want you to use chicken thighs for this recipe rather than chicken breasts, and I’m sure you’re wondering why.
-Preheat the oven to 375 degrees Fahrenheit.
-Why the butter?
+Crispy Roasted Chicken Thighs What You’ll Need How to Make It Why the butter?